MotherTongues/mothertongues-blog/_posts/2021-10-23-g2p-basic-mappings-local.md

 #### Usage

-Using `g2p` within Python can be done, either programatically using the `make_g2p` function:
+Using `g2p` within Python can be done programatically using the `make_g2p` function:

 ```python
 >>> from g2p import make_g2p